apmd-lab/Eschallot/README.md

 # Eschallot: Comprehensive Package for the Simulation and Optimization of Spherical Particles

-Inspired by the needle optimization algorithm popular in multilayer film design **[1-3]**, we developed a topology optimization algorithm for multi-shell spherical particles.
-The algorithm can be conceptualized as **(a)** optimizing the layer boundary positions by gradient descent (*shape optimization*) and **(b)** optimizing the materials and the number of layers by inserting an infinitesimal needle layer at an optimal location (*topology nucleation*) in an alternating manner.
+Eschallot is an optimization and simulation tool for light scattering by stratified spherical nano-and microparticles, inspired by the needle optimization algorithm used for multilayer thin-film design **[1-3]**.
+The algorithm alternates between **(a) Shape Optimization** (optimizing the layer boundary positions by gradient descent) and **(b) Topology Nucleation** (optimizing the materials and the number of layers by nucleating an infinitesimal layer at an optimal location) to minimize a user-defined cost function based on the particle's far-field scattering quantities (cross-sections, phase functions, etc.).
+These quantities are computed in each iteration using the transfer matrix method formulation of Mie scattering for multi-shell particles **[4-5]**.

-The above algorithm is combined with the transfer matrix method for the Mie scattering of multi-shell particles **[4-5]** to enable the efficient optimization of various far-field scattering quantities.

 ![](flowchart.png)